chaoyi-wu/RadFM/README.md

 | RSNA| https://www.rsna.org/education/ai-resources-and-training/ai-image-challenge/rsna-pneumonia-detection-challenge-2018| Open Access |
 | SIIM-ACR | https://www.kaggle.com/datasets/jesperdramsch/siim-acr-pneumothorax-segmentation-data| Open Access |

-## Ackowledgement:
+## Acknowledgment:
 We sincerely thank all the contributors who uploaded the relevant data in our dataset online.
 We appreciate their willingness to make these valuable cases publicly available.

 ## Contact
-If you have any question, please feel free to contact wtzxxxwcy02@sjtu.edu.cn.
+If you have any questions, please feel free to contact wtzxxxwcy02@sjtu.edu.cn.